decentr-vslam/decentr-vslam/README.md

 Please refer to our [paper](!!
 TODO HERE!!).

-Please refer to our Git Wiki for more details.
+Please refer to our [website](https://decentr-vslam.github.io/Team13_Decentralized-Visual-SLAM/)

 This implementation is based on the paper [Data-Efficient Decentralized Visual SLAM](https://arxiv.org/pdf/1710.05772.pdf) by Titus Cieslewski, Siddharth Choudhary and Davide Scaramuzza.